 What Should I expect at my appointment: At your first appointment you will have a consultation and a treatment.
-This appointment will last approximately 90 minutes.
+This appointment will last approximately 75 minutes.
 During the consultation you will discuss your concerns and review your Health History.
 Please wear loose-fitting and comfortable clothing to your appointment.
 Please, no skinny jeans or tight leggings.
-Generally, the consultation takes about 30 minutes and the treatment can take anywhere from 30-60 minutes (depending on your comfort level).
-Acupuncture is not a therapy where more time equates to a better result.
-It takes about 30 minutes for the body to receive the treatment.
-However, most patients report feeling very relaxed and prefer to stay for longer.
-The average amount of time is 45 minutes.
-During your first appointment you may want to decide whether you would like to move forward in a private treatment setting or if you would like to transition to the community/group treatment setting.
+Generally, the consultation takes less than 30 minutes and the treatment can take anywhere from 30-40 minutes.
+More time with needles during a single treatment does NOT mean a better outcome.
+However, more frequent visits does correlate to better, quicker results.

 When coming for a follow up treatment, you will not have another consultation.
 Thus, you will go into the assigned treatment space and the practitioner will briefly discuss your progress since your last appointment.
 Then your needles will be inserted and you may rest for the remainder of your appointment.

 How does it work?
 What do the needles do?